EndlessSora/DeeperForensics-1.0/README.md

 ## Code
 The code to implement the diverse perturbations in our dataset has been **released**.
 Please see the [perturbation implementation](./perturbation) for more details.

+## Competition
+We have hosted [**DeeperForensics Challenge 2020**](https://competitions.codalab.org/competitions/25228) based on the DeeperForensics-1.0 dataset.
+The challenge officially starts at the [ECCV 2020 SenseHuman Workshop](https://sense-human.github.io/).
+The prizes of the challenge are a total of $15,000 ([AWS](https://aws.amazon.com/) promotion code).
+If you are interested in soliciting new ideas to advance state of the art in real-world face forgery detection, we look forward to your participation!

 ## Summary
 ### Data Collection